Emily sat cross-legged on

 lucky; you're opposite the lounge."

-"I have to admit, this does feel strange," said Gwen, leaning on the doorway with her arms folded.
+"This feels right weird," said Gwen, leaning on the doorway with her arms folded.
 "It's been a while since I've brought on someone new."

 "You mean you four weren't always together?"